noiz23/programer2/README.md

       be it a direct subclass or a distant child.
 --------- Applying the Has‐a Relationship
     - The has‐a relationship is also known as the object composition test.
+--------- Singleton Pattern
+    - The singleton pattern is a creational pattern focused on creating only one instance of an object in memory within an application, sharable by all classes and threads within the application.
+    - All constructors in a singleton class are marked private, which ensures that no other class iscapable of instantiating another version of the class.
+    - The singleton class is effectively final -> all constructors in a singleton class are marked private.
+    - Singletons are used in situations where we need access to a single set of data throughout an application.
+For example, application configuration data and reusable  data caches are commonly implemented using singletons.
+Singletons may also be used to coordinate access to shared resources, such as coordinating write access to a file.
+--------Immutable Objects pattern*
+    - The immutable object pattern is a creational pattern based on the idea of creating objects whose state does not change after they are created and can be easily    shared across multiple classes.
+    -
+-------Review Questions
+    - A design pattern is focused on solving a specific commonly occurring problem.
+    -

+    1. A,E